rickosborne/cascades/md/13-2-3-manifest.md

 I looked to Jennifer, who was now half-way through her cigarette.
 She squinted at the man and shook her head.

-"I'm fine, thank you," she said, turning to stub out her cigarette and drop it into the ash tray, flicking the lid closed.
+"I'm fine, thank you," she said, turning to stub out her cigarette and drop it into the ashtray, flicking the lid closed.

 We stepped through the curtain.
 Mr. Dearborn had his tray down and had collected both empty drink cups and wadded napkins.
-I opened the garbage bag and he tossed them in.
+I opened the garbage bag, and he tossed them in.
 He flipped the tray up but then didn't stand to let her in, instead pulling back his legs and holding his magazine to his chest.
 Jennifer didn't seem to care and stepped gingerly past him and the sleeping Mrs. Hamilton.
 She brushed against the blankets as she passed, revealing Mrs. Hamilton's side and an unbuckled belt.